ievakrumina/AssignmentAppWithoutRemoteMediator/README.md

 # Repository app without caching
-!!
-Work in progress
-A simple application to learn and demonstrate knowledge about - displaying data from Rest API, usage of paging 3 library as well as MVVM architecture.
+<h4>!
+Work in progress</h4> A simple application to learn and demonstrate knowledge about - displaying data from Rest API, usage of paging 3 library as well as MVVM architecture.

 <h2>Libraries</h2>
 <ul>